vignettes/introduction.Rmd

 We can use tidyverse commands to explore the tidy SummarizedExperiment object.

-to choose rows by position, for example
+We can use slice to choose rows by position, for example

 to choose the first row.